wearespindle/django-form-utils/CONTRIBUTING.rst

     tox

-To fully run the tests via tox, you must have python2.6, python2.7, and python3.3 interpreters on your system, available by those names.
+To fully run the tests via tox, you must have 3.8, 3.9 and 3.10 interpreters on your system, available by those names.
 If you are missing one or more interpreters, tox will skip testing against that Python version and notify you.

-When submitting a pull request, please note whether you've run the tests with tox (and against which versions).
 Before a pull request can be merged, all tests must pass on all configured tox environments.

 .. _tox: http://tox.readthedocs.org/en/latest/